tilburgsciencehub/website/content/tutorials/project-management/scrum-for-researchers/use-scrum-in-your-team.md

 ---
 tutorialtitle: "Professionalize your Team Work Using Scrum"
-title: "Professionalize your Team Work Using Scrum"
+title: "Use Scrum In Your Team"
 type: "scrum-for-researchers"
 description: "Discover Scrum to improve your project management when working on empirical research projects"
 keywords: "scrum, project, sprint, team, management"